Axym-Labs/TRL/README.md

 }
 ```

-- This is the repository of the paper "**Temporal Regularized Learning: Self-Supervised learning local in space and time**"
+### Quickstart
 - Train a TRL model with `train.py`.
 - `trl/config/configurations.py` contains functions that modify the setup, e.g. modify the model architecture.
+- The `previous_versions` folder has a README with short explanations of what changed in each version.